-The two mountain ranges dominate the 665,400-acre refuge, of which more than 80 percent is designated wilderness.
-Although these mountains are not especially high (the tallest peak is less than 5,000 feet), they are extremely rugged and rise sharply from the surrounding land, home to plant and animal species adapted to the harsh climate of the Sonoran desert.
+The two mountain ranges dominate the 665,400-acre refuge, of which more than 80 percent is designated as wilderness.
+Although these mountains are not especially high (the tallest peak is less than 5,000 feet), they are extremely rugged and provide excellent habitat for plant and animal species adapted to the harsh desert climate.

 Able to store large quantities of water in their leaves, stems or roots, cacti thrive in the desert climate.
 Towering saguaro cacti reach up to 50 feet in height and are perhaps the most distinctive cacti found on the refuge.
 Closer to the ground, prickly pear, cholla, hedgehog, pincushion, and barrel cacti, as well as desert night-blooming cereus, thrive.
-Palm Canyon, located in western region of the refuge, is well known for its native palms.
+Palm Canyon, located in western region of the refuge, is known for its native palms.
 California fan palms are probably remnants from when this area was wetter and cooler.
-Numbering less than 100, the handful of trees is among the only native palms in Arizona.
+Numbering less than 100, the trees are the only native palm species in Arizona.

-The vast desert environment is also host or home to numerous mammal species, the majority of which are nocturnal and forage at night during cooler temperatures.
 Scanning the horizon, the desert can appear devoid of animal life.
-Yet upon closer inspection, it reveals burrows among bushes, rocks, and even on the open plains -- home to badgers, foxes, ground squirrels, pocket mice, and kangaroo rats.
+Yet upon closer inspection, it reveals burrows among bushes, rocks and on the open plains - homes to badgers, foxes, ground squirrels, pocket mice, and kangaroo rats.
+The vast desert environment is host or home to numerous mammal species, the majority of which are nocturnal and forage at night while the temperatures is cooler.

 Kofa National Wildlife Refuge supports numerous amphibians and reptiles.
 The elusive and venomous Gila monster is the largest land lizard native to the United States and might be spotted while driving or hiking on a cool morning on the refuge.
 The western diamondback rattlesnake, chuckwalla, desert horned lizard, desert iguana, and the red-spotted toad are also common refuge residents.